-These snakes are rarely encountered and little studied.
-The Washington status and of this snake is based on the small number of populations, patchy distribution, and lack of information.
+This snake is of conservation concern in Washington based on the small number of documented populations, patchy distribution, and lack of information.

 Description and Range

 This is a diminutive, semi-fossorial species that is usually less than 12 inches long, and rarely exceeds 16 inches.
-It is reddish brown above with a distinct ventral pattern of alternative black and cream colored bands.
-It has a short tail that terminates with a small spike-like scale.
-It is the only snake in Washington with a spine at the tip of the tail.
+It is reddish brown above with with indistinct reddish dorsolateral stripes.
+It has a distinct ventral pattern of alternative black and cream colored bands.
+It has a short tail that terminates with a small spike-like scale and is the only snake in Washington with this trait (the tails starts after the vent opening).
+The tail spine is occasionally absent due to injury.
 Young snakes are redder in coloration and have more distinct lines down the sides than adult snakes.
-These snakes have long, re-curved teeth.

 Ecology and life history

-The snakes are usually found under cover objects in moist rotting logs or stable talus, often near streams or in other damp habitats.
-Small canopy gaps with rocky substrates, especially those that are south-facing, may be important for thermoregulation, egg development and growth of young.
+The snakes are usually found under cover objects in moist rotting logs or stumps, talus, or other accumulations.
+They are often near streams or in other damp habitats.
+Small canopy gaps with rocky substrates, particularly those that are south-facing, may be important for thermoregulation, egg development and growth of young.
 Snakes show evidence of site tenacity, with some snakes found repeatedly under the same cover objects.

 Most surface activity occurs when the surface is cool and moist in the spring and fall although observations have been made in most months of the year.

-Sharp-tailed snakes occur from British Columbia, Canada into southern California.
-In Washington, Common sharp-tailed snakes are known from thirteen disjunct areas.
-West of the Cascade Crest there is an historical record for Pierce County and two recently discovered sites on Orcas and San Juan Islands.
+Common sharp-tailed snakes occur from British Columbia, Canada into southern California.
+In Washington, common sharp-tailed snakes are known from thirteen disjunct areas.
+West of the Cascade Mountain crest, there is an historical record for Pierce County and two recently discovered sites on Orcas and San Juan Islands.
 East of the Cascade Crest observations are from Chelan, Kittitas, Yakima, Klickitat and Skamania Counties.
 Almost nothing is known about abundance and some occurrences are based on a single observation.

 Sensitivity to climate change

 Overall, a lack of information exists regarding sensitivity of the sharp-tailed snake to climate change.
 Sensitivity of this species may be influenced by its occurrence along edges of coniferous or open hardwood forest, which are sensitive to warming temperatures, moisture stress, and changing fire patterns.
 This species may also exhibit some sensitivity to warmer temperatures and changes in precipitation as they are often associated with moist habitats.
-However this species is also an egg-layer that could be influenced by soil moisture patterns at oviposition sites; but lack of data on typical oviposition sites makes any prediction of potential changes highly uncertain.
+This species is often found in and under decaying downed woody debris.
+Increased fire frequency and intensity could result in loss of this microhabitat type.
+This species is also an egg-layer that could be influenced by soil moisture patterns at oviposition sites; but lack of data on typical oviposition sites makes any prediction of potential changes highly uncertain.
 Furthermore, this species is a mollusc and soft-bodied invertebrate specialist, so its typical prey base has a high probability of being influenced by soil moisture levels; however, it ability to switch to alternative prey is unknown, so the degree of influence on its prey base is uncertain.
 Lastly, the species appears to be near-surface active only during periods of higher moisture levels; whether this is directly related to its prey base or its intrinsic moisture requirement or both is unclear.
 Regardless, the influence of shortened or lengthened periods of surface activity resulting from climate change is uncertain.

 Exposure to climate change